mui/material-ui/docs/src/pages/getting-started/frequently-asked-questions.md

 The ripple effect is exclusively coming from the `BaseButton` component.
 [You can find the components using the BaseButton following this link](https://github.com/callemall/material-ui/search?utf8=%E2%9C%93&q=%22%2F%2F+%40inheritedComponent+ButtonBase%22).
 Then, all you have to do is to provide the `disableRipple` property.

+## When should I use inline-style vs `withStyles()`?

+As a rule of thumbs, only use inline-style for dynamic style properties.
+The CSS alternative provides more advantages.
+To name some of those pros:
+- auto-prefixing
+- better debug
+- allow media queries
+- allow keyframes